 I know now that the "god" that Herbert Armstrong taught was not the true God of love.
-Even if some of us felt we were Christians before we entered, we often find that after leaving, we lose our concept of God, and it can turn into a horrific struggle to try to understand what He is like and if He is still there.5 But one of the things I came to recognize was that He came along side me and encouraged me (oftentimes in little ways) when there was no one else that understood.
+Even if some of us knew we were Christians before we entered, we often find that after leaving, we lose our concept of God, and it can turn into a horrific struggle to try to understand what He is like and if He is still there.5 But one of the things I came to recognize was that He came along side me and encouraged me (oftentimes in little ways) when there was no one else that understood.
 He sent songs and sacred hymns to comfort me, and helped me over time to understand more of his marvelous grace and everlasting love.

 We may have spent years and years inside an abusive, mind-controlling organization, but to finally come to understand more about the Person of the Lord Jesus Christ--His redeeming love, His grace, His complete forgiveness, His ever abiding presence, and His gift of everlasting life--is more important than anything else in this life.
 The true God is a God of all comfort and He alone can truly comfort us in the way we need comforting.
 In spite of being betrayed in the deepest sense of the word, He can enable us to receive the grace and strength to go on.
 He will never leave us nor forsake us.
 And someday when we enter into His presence, He will wipe away all tears from our eyes and make everything new.
 How much our hearts will then rejoice!

 By D. Woods